OpenHackIC/animal_center/README.md

 Now you are SSHed into your guest Vagrant virtual machine.
 Now you can run these commands:

     cd /vagrant
-    bundle
+    bundle install
     # Unfortunately, the Vagrant box doesn't come with a PosgreSQL user by default.
-    sudo su postgres -c 'createuser --createdb --no-superuser --no-createrole vagrant' bundle exec rake db:create
+    sudo su postgres -c 'createuser --createdb --no-superuser --no-createrole vagrant' rake db:create
-    bundle exec rake db:schema:load
+    rake db:schema:load

 **Not using Vagrant?**  The steps above are stil basically what you need to do, but without the Vagrant specific parts:

-    bundle
+    bundle install
     # configure config/database.yml by hand
     bundle exec rake db:create
     bundle exec rake db:schema:load

+Now the automated tests should pass:

+    rake

-Now you can run the app:
+So now you can run the app:

-    bundle exec rails server
+    rails server

 And open it in your browser:  [http://localhost:3000/](http://localhost:3000/)

-You can now make changes to the code to your heart's content.  **Happy hacking!**
+At this point, you can make changes to the code to your heart's content.  **Happy hacking!**

-### Style

-Ruby code should generally follow the [community Ruby Style guide](https://github.com/bbatsov/ruby-style-guide).
-If you're writing tests, `rspec` is recommended.

-JavaScript or CoffeeScript, your pick.

-[Git Flow](https://github.com/nvie/gitflow) is recommended, but not required.
-The development branch is `master` and the release branch is `stable`.

 ### Patches/Pull Requests